Ultimate Guide to Creating the Best Charcuterie Boards

 Creative shapes, such as this Christmas Tree, are fun for the holidays.

+These aren’t technically platters, but they will pep up the cheese on your board.
 Horseradish gives cranberry sauce a kick.
 Even if you’re not a fan of horseradish, the tart-sweetness of the sauce sets the spiciness off perfectly.
-Plus, they’re cute, too!
+Plus, they’re cute on grazing boards, too!
+Take a peek at the recipe.

 Holiday Cranberry Horseradish Brie Bites for a Cheese Platter